 For content that is not covered in the other categories.
 We are looking for high quality story-telling and editing no matter what the genre.
 This may be additional online content, short documentaries, animation, trailers, title sequences or perhaps a genre we haven’t seen yet.
 Must be under 20 minutes.

 No production can be entered in more than one category.

 Co-Editors may submit.
+All credited Co-Editors must be Full Financial Members of the Australian Screen Editors Guild.
 In the case that a winning entry has more than one Editor, only one trophy will be awarded to that entry.
 Additional trophies may be purchased through the ASE.

 You may only submit one entry per category unless you are part of a Co-Entry in which case you may enter that category a maximum of twice.